A tale of two prototypes

 To be continued!

+And there's more to come after that!
 To see new installments as they're published, subscribe to the Nexus of Privacy newsletter, follow @nexusofprivacy@infosec.exchange (or on Bluesky, via Bridgy Fed), and/or join the Nexus of Privacy community on lemmy.blahaj.zone.

 Or just come back and visit Mastodon, two years later in a few days!